logan169/logan169.github.io/_posts/2021-07-04-HOUDINI-VEX.md

 tags: Houdini VEX
 ---

-VEX evaluation is typically very efficient giving performance close to compiled C/C++ code.
-VEX is not an alternative to scripting, but rather a smaller, more efficient general purpose language for writing shaders and custom nodes.
-VEX is loosely based on the C language, but takes ideas from C++ as well as the RenderMan shading language.
+VEX is a Houdini (sideFx) language.
+Its evaluation is typically very efficient giving performance close to compiled C/C++ code.
+VEX is not an alternative to scripting, but rather a smaller, more efficient general purpose language for writing shaders and custom nodes.<!--more--> VEX is loosely based on the C language, but takes ideas from C++ as well as the RenderMan shading language.

 VEX is used in several places in Houdini: